kianby/stacosys/README.md

 ### FAQ

 *So the blog needs a server-side language?*
-- Right!
-Stacosys is written in Python and it uses Flask Web framework.
-You keeps on serving static pages for the blog but you have to link two URL with Pecosys.
-If you use NginX or Apache2 (with Proxy modules), it's not a big deal.
+- It depends on your hosting configuration.
+Stacosys can run on a different host than the blog and it can serve several blogs.
+You have to change JS code embedded in blog pages to point the right Stacosys API URL.

 *How do you block spammers?*
 - That's a huge topic.
 Current comment form is basic: no captcha support but a honey